 Recipe and Ingredient Tips and Tricks

-- My dogs like gummies in just about any way I can imagine to create for them, including plain, but a little tasty boost of chicken stock never goes astray.
+- My dogs like gummies in just about any way I can imagine to create for them, including plain, but as noted above, a tasty boost of chicken stock never goes astray.
 You can read more about stock in our FAQ post on stock for making homemade dog treats.

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.